dekuNukem/duckyPad/troubleshooting.md

 If you want, you can copy the [sample profiles](https://github.com/dekuNukem/duckyPad/raw/master/sample_profiles.zip) back to the root of the SD card.

-## Autoswitcher / USB configuration isn't working on macOS!
+## USB configuration / Autoswitcher isn't working on macOS!

-Due to the security restrictions of macOS, to use autoswitcher and USB configuration, you need to:
+Due to the security restrictions of macOS, to use USB configuration and autoswitcher, you need to:

 * Enable "Input Monitoring" permission

-* Enable "Screen Recording" permission (required to detect window titles)
+* Enable "Screen Recording" permission (for reading window titles)

 * Run the app as root